Certification Options for Cybersecurity Professionals

 CompTIA Network+ is a mid-level certification for network technician professionals.
 The certification covers troubleshooting, installing, configuring and managing computer networks.
 Network+ emphasizes troubleshooting and network operations.

 Technology is a growing field, so it’s a prudent choice to pursue your certifications even if you already have your degree.
 Here’s why:

 Shows credibility.
 Having your certification demonstrates that you’re serious about your career and have the knowledge needed to perform well in your position.
 It can also add to your credibility, especially if you don’t have a security or IT-related degree.

 It makes you marketable.
 When applying for jobs, having a certification might give you leverage over applicants who are not certified.
-You also may be eligible for a job promotion.
+You also may be eligible for a job promotion or a higher salary.